Nobody Knows (2004 film): Filming

 The filming took over a year, lasting from autumn 2002 to summer 2003.
 The reel was filmed chronologically and 70% of the story was set in a cramped Tokyo apartment (with every room built specifically for the film).
 The apartment was specially rented for a year for the filming of this film, and the filming assistants lived in the apartment when it was not used for filming.
 Director Hirokazu Kore-eda said that during the long filming period, he tried to build a relationship of trust between himself and the children, and also amongst the children themselves.
 During the children's filming breaks, the children were asked to write in their own journal entries about what they were thinking, ranging from the film to their own everyday concerns.

 Post-production

 Nobody Knows held its first public screening at the Le Theatre in Ginza, Tokyo on June 30, 2004 after the film debuted at the 2004 Cannes Film Festival.

 Music

 The soundtrack for the movie was written by the Japanese guitar duo Gontiti.

 The ending song, "Hōseki", was sung by Takako Tate, who also appears in the film.

 Release

 Film festivals

 Nobody Knows competed for the Palme d'Or at the 2004 Cannes Film Festival on 12 May 2004.

+In 2025, the film was showcased in the section 'Decisive Moments in Asian Cinema' at the 30th Busan International Film Festival, as part of the special "Asian Cinema 100", being the signature work of the director Hirokazu Kore-eda.